AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 </thead>
 <tbody>
 <tr>
-<td> <p>When integrating your mobile app with Campaign, you need to secure your communication with Apple Push Notification Service (APNs).
-You can use certificates or authentication tokens.
+<td> <p>When integrating your mobile app with Campaign, you need to secure your communication with Apple Push Notification service (APNs).
+You can use certificate-based or token-based authentication.
 </p>
 <p>These two authentication modes are now available for iOS mobile apps in Campaign Classic:
 </p>